ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NI_Vw   	 | Class 2B		  	 | ni short vowel w        	   	  | "mashkiki"				| /mashkikiw2/			 |
 | NI_aa    	 | Class 6		  	 | ni aa-augment 		       	  | "mashkimod"				| /mashkimod/			 |

-As above, the pairs represent "regular" versus "shorter" forms.
-With inanimate nouns we see an example of Class 5B with "aki" (/aky2/), but there are no known examples of Class 4C, a shorter inanimate consonant w stem.
+There are no known examples of inanimate Class 4C, a shorter inanimate consonant w stem.
 None are cited either in Nichols (2010) or turned up on a detailed search of the OPD.

+For all of the NI nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.

+The NI_Cy stems end in a special "y2", which always deletes via the _y2-deletion_ rule.

+The special character "V1", which triggers the _ShortV-Lengthening_ rule, occurs in the NI_Vw stems when the suffix complex begins with the possessive suffix, the personal suffixes, the locative suffix, or the diminuative suffix.

+The special character "i2" appears in the singular forms of the two "short" stems (Classes 1B and 5B).
+This resists deletion and triggers palatalization of s1.
+Very few nouns fall into these classes.

 ## Issues to deal with